 Rely on more than just GPS

 Whether you're going to an unfamiliar area in your own town or a foreign country, plan your travel in advance.
 Just knowing the general direction of your destination–north, south, east, or west–can keep you from becoming hopelessly lost if your electronic map fails.
 And carry a paper map as a back up.
 But as we've told you before, don't stand on a busy street corner looking at the map and glancing nervously alone.
 Go to a restaurant, café, or other less obvious spot and regroup.
-See other travel mistakes to avoid.
+Learn other tips that'll help you stay safe while traveling alone.

 Be picky about ATMs